2025 Club Alianza Lima season

-The 2025 season is the 124th in the history of Alianza Lima and their ninth consecutive campaign in the top tier of Peruvian football.
-The club will compete in Liga 1 and the Copa Libertadores.
+The 2025 season was the 124th in the history of Alianza Lima and their ninth consecutive campaign in the top tier of Peruvian football.
+The club competed in Liga 1 and the Copa Libertadores.
+Alianza Lima drew the second-highest average home league attendance in the 2025 season with 22,837.
+The highest average was recorded by Universitario de Deportes with 38,523.